camalot/psievm/README.md

 # ![PSIEVM][14] psievm [![Build status][15]][16]

- *psievm* is a powershell module for standing up an IE VM quickly and without hassle.
+ *psievm* is a powershell module for automating an IE Virtual Machine quickly and without hassle to help make cross browser testing easier.
 This will do all the steps needed to get the VM running.

 - Install the VM Host (if needed, and supported)
 - Download the VM image